iconify/iconify/README.md

 -   [Iconify types](./packages/types/) - TypeScript types.
 -   [Iconify utils](./packages/utils/) - common files used by various Iconify projects (including tools, API, etc...).

--   [Iconify core](./packages/core/) - common files used by icon components and plugins.
+Packages used by Iconify icon components:

 -   [API redundancy](./packages/api-redundancy/) - library for managing redundancies for loading data from API: handling timeouts, rotating hosts.
-It provides fallback for loading icons if main API host is unreachable.
+It provides fallback for loading icons if main API host is unreachable (will be deprecated in future, replaced by "Fetch" package).
+-   [Iconify core](./packages/core/) - common files used by icon components and plugins (will be deprecated in future, replaced by "Component Utils" package).

+Packages used by Iconify CSS icon components, will also be used in future by new versions of Iconify icon components:

+-   [Fetch](./packages/fetch/) - Fetch wrapper with built in redundancy, allowing to use multiple hosts for request.
+Modern replacement of outdated "API redundancy" package.
+-   [Component Utils](./packages/component-utils/) - common files used by icon components, modern version of "Iconify core" package.

 ### Web component